Skip to content

 daqiri.dropped.packets {packet}

-All metrics include daqiri.backend, daqiri.interface.name, daqiri.port.id, and daqiri.queue.id.
+All metrics include daqiri.engine, daqiri.interface.name, daqiri.port.id, and daqiri.queue.id.
 Drop metrics also include daqiri.drop.reason.

 DAQIRI only owns library instrumentation.
 Applications remain responsible for configuring the OpenTelemetry C++ SDK, metric readers, and exporters.